QuentinRa/blog.quentinra.dev/operating-systems/linux/commands/index.md

 $ rm file0 file1
 ```

-`rm` by default is asking you a confirmation.
+`rm` by default is asking for confirmation.

 ```bash
 $ rm -f file # do not ask (f=force)